-We consulted with the stakeholders identified above in the development of this plan as noted below:All Principals created a School Improvement Plan that aligned to the District Strategic Plan.
+We consulted with the stakeholders identified above in the development of this plan as noted below: All Principals created a School Improvement Plan that aligned to the District Strategic Plan.
 The plans were developed after a deep data dive by each School Leadership Team.
 Three times each year, each school presents their progress on their School Improvement Plans.
 Each month, the administrative team provides updates to the BOE on our progress toward our five Strategic Plan Goals.
+We also have a Curriculum, Instruction, and Assessment committee that includes teachers, administrators, BOE members, and community members, and this committee is involved in the process of approving purchases related to these topics.

-We consulted with the stakeholders identified above in the development of this plan as noted below:All Principals created a School Improvement Plan that aligned to the District Strategic Plan.
+We consulted with the stakeholders identified above in the development of this plan as noted below: All Principals created a School Improvement Plan that aligned to the District Strategic Plan.
 The plans were developed after a deep data dive by each School Leadership Team.
-Each month, the administrative team provides updates to the BOF on our progress toward our five Strategic Plan Goals.
+Three times each year, each school presents their progress or their School Improvement Plans.
+Each month, the administrative team provides added to BOE on our progress toward our five Strategic Plan Goals.